-Ocean-only GCM simulation.
-The MITgcm is configured with a hybrid latitude-longitude and cubed sphere configuration, realistic bathymetry, 1° horizontal resolution and 50 vertical levels.
-The eddy diffusivity is set equal to a constant value of 850 $m^2 s^{-1}$, and diapycnal mixing is set to a constant value of 10^{-5} m2s-1.
-The model is initialized with climatological ocean temperature and salinity data51, and driven with a repeating annual cycle of atmospheric forcing from the Coordinated Ocean-ice Reference Experiment (CORE) 1 protocol52 for a 'spin-up' period of 310 years prior to the climate forcing simulations.
-Additional model diagnostics and simulation details can be found in ref.42.
-Over this 'spin up' integration, net air-sea fluxes are computed via bulk formulae; for stability, surface salinity is restored on a timescale of 250 days.
-Once steady-state is achieved, we store all sea-surface buoyancy and momentum fluxes at daily resolution.
-We then drive the model again by prescribing these stored, steady-state and annually-repeating fluxes (now without bulk formulae or salinity restoring), thus producing the 'control' integration against which all climate change simulations are compared.
-Climate forcings are applied concurrently with these stored fluxes and with a spatially-uniform 'radiative feedback' on SSTs anomalies (relative to the control), as described in the main text.
+Ocean-only GCM simulations.
+The MITgcm model is configured with a hybrid latitude-longitude and cubed sphere configuration, realistic bathymetry, 1° horizontal resolution and 50 vertical levels.
+The eddy diffusivity is set equal to a constant value of $850 \text{ m}^2 \text{ s}^{-1}$ , and diapycnal mixing is set to a constant value of $10^{-5} \text{ m}^2 \text{ s}^{-1}$ .
+The model is initialized with climatological ocean temperature and salinity data, and driven with a repeating annual cycle of atmospheric forcing from the Coordinated Ocean-ice Reference Experiment (CORE) 1 protocol for a 'spin-up' period of 310 years before the climate forcing simulations.
+Further model diagnostics and simulation details can be found in ref.
+43. Over this 'spin-up' integration, net air-sea fluxes are computed using bulk formulae; for stability, surface salinity is restored on a timescale of 250 days.
+Once steady state is achieved, we store all sea-surface buoyancy and momentum fluxes at daily resolution.
+We then drive the model again by prescribing these stored, steady-state and annually repeating fluxes (now without bulk formulae or salinity restoring), thus producing the 'control' integration against which all climate change simulations are compared.
+Climate forcings are applied concurrently with these stored fluxes and with a spatially uniform 'radiative feedback' on SST anomalies (relative to the control), as described in the main text.
 The SST below sea ice evolves according to these same boundary conditions, and is thus able to go above the freezing point.
-Because this framework does not capture increased poleward atmospheric heat transport with global warming, surface heat uptake over the SO (Fig. 3b) is limited by the 4 Wm^{-2} radiative forcing we have applied and is thus smaller in magnitude than that simulated by the CMIP5 GCMs (Fig. 2g).
+Because this framework does not capture increased poleward atmospheric heat transport with global warming, surface heat uptake over the SO (Fig. 3b) is limited by the 4 W m-2 radiative forcing we have applied, and is thus smaller in magnitude than that simulated by the CMIP5 GCMs (Fig. 2g).

-Anomalous SST, SHF, ocean potential temperature and heat storage are calculated at 100 years after CO_2 forcing, while ocean heat uptake is calculated as the integrated SHF over the 100 years; anomalous OHT is an average over the 100 years.
-We calculate the residual-mean MOC for the MITgcm on isopycnal surfaces and then remap to depth coordinates.
-The MOC shown in Figs. 3e,j is from the MITgcm control simulation; anomalies in the MOC under GHG and westerly wind forcing are shown in Supplementary Figs. S10 and S12, respectively.
+Anomalous SST, SHF, ocean potential temperature and heat storage are calculated at 100 years after $CO_2$ forcing, whereas ocean heat uptake is calculated as the integrated SHF over the 100 years; anomalous OHT is an average over the 100 years.
+We calculate the residual-mean MOC for the MITgcm model on isopycnal surfaces and then remap to depth coordinates.
+The MOC shown in Fig. 3e, is from the MITgcm control simulation; anomalies in the MOC under GHG and westerly wind forcing are shown in Supplementary Figs 10 and 12, respectively.

-For the passive tracer simulation, the tracer has units of temperature but does not affect ocean circulation in any way.
-The passive tracer is initialized to the control ocean temperature distribution, and is forced and damped uniformly at the sea-surface with magnitudes $F = 4 \text{ Wm}^{-2}$ and $\lambda = 1 \text{ Wm}^{-2}\text{K}^{-1}$, respectively, just as in the GHG-forcing scenario.
+For the passive-tracer simulation, the tracer has units of temperature but does not affect ocean circulation in any way.
+The passive tracer is initialized to the control ocean temperature distribution, and is forced and damped uniformly at the sea surface with magnitudes $F = 4 \text{ W m}^{-2}$ and $\lambda = 1 \text{ W m}^{-2} \circ \text{C}^{-1}$ , respectively, just as in the GHG-forcing scenario.

 Code availability.
-The MITgcm source code can by accessed at http://mitgcm.org/.
+The MITgcm source code can by accessed at http://mitgcm.org.